istio/istio.io/content/docs/tasks/security/authz-tcp/index.md

     Point your browser at the Bookinfo `productpage` (`http://$GATEWAY_URL/productpage`).
 You should see:

-    * The "Book Details" section on the lower left of the page includes book type, number of pages, publisher, etc.
+    * The **Book Details** section on the lower left of the page includes book type, number of pages, publisher, etc.
-    * The "Book Reviews" section on the lower right of the page includes red stars.
+    * The **Book Reviews** section on the lower right of the page includes red stars.

     > There may be some delays due to caching and other propagation overhead.